 Check out the “Robinhood Fees” section for more information regarding fees on Gold accounts.

-While many of Robinhood's features can be accessed free of charge, Robinhood still needs to make money some way.
+While many of Robinhood's features can be accessed free of charge, Robinhood still needs to make money.
 It does this in part by adding fees on certain features that it provides.

 For Margin associated with the Robinhood Gold account, the first $1,000 that you use is included in the $5 monthly fee.